Computation of Scattering Matrices and their Derivatives for Waveguides: Conclusion and presentation of results

 \subsection{Some notes on the number of eigenvalues}

-In the previous subsection, we mentioned that we have used $2000$ eigenvalues but gave no justification for this.
-Here we intend to present the reader with some graphs and charts to demonstrate convincingly, why this was.
+In subsection~\ref{circobs}, we mentioned that we used $2000$ eigenvalues but gave no justification for this.
+Here we will present the reader with some graphs and charts to demonstrate convincingly, why we chose this number.
 We have tabulated data describing what happens when number of eigenvalues is increased.
-We will present some convergence graphs that track the value of the leading coefficient of the scattering matrix as the number of eigenvalues increases for a selection of the domains above at a random point.
+We also present some convergence graphs that track the value of the leading coefficient of the scattering matrix as the number of eigenvalues increases for a selection of the domains at a randomly chosen point.

-\\ \\ From this it might seem like it is unnecessary to use many eigenvalues, however the number of eigenvalues does have a significant impact on the coefficients of the scattering matrix as we shall demonstrate with some graphs.
+From this it might seem like it is unnecessary to use many eigenvalues, however the number of eigenvalues does have a significant impact on the coefficients of the scattering matrix as can be seen in Figure~\ref{convgraphs}.
 We have picked, as an example, the domain where $R=0.3$ and $\delta=0.1$ with a mesh refinement of $80.$ We have plotted the real and imaginary components of the leading coefficient of the scattering matrix at the value $1+0.1i.$ This is typical behavior for any arbitrarily chosen point.